 Jane and Joe Himmer purchased the home in 2002 with Dorothy’s blessing.
 They opened the home to the community as the local business “Home Sweet Home.”
 The Himmers took meticulous care of the house while inviting thousands of patrons to shop their unique collection of arts, crafts, and home decorations.
 Patrons also enjoyed the opportunity to finally see the incredible detail and elegance of the home.
 The house became a community treasure.

-In 2010, Van and Lori Beach purchased the home and re-opened as the Stewartville Heritage House.
-Lori and Van are humbled by the opportunity to be the latest stewards of the home.
+In 2010, Van purchased the home and re-opened as the Stewartville Heritage House.
+Van is humbled by the opportunity to be the latest steward of the home.
 Laurie Wildeman has embraced her role as the House Hostess and looks forward to every opportunity to introduce the home to new guests and patrons.